 As in the case of Damal Trading operating under a variety of names, Pretorius told Moneyweb that their client’s decision to trade under various names is a lawful business decision which generates, inter alia, healthy competition, a wider span of advertising and accordingly creates the possibility of attracting more victi-CLIENTS!
 Sorry, he said clients.

 All of these companies trade under names related to loans.
 Nothing about them indicates that they’re, foremost, a company offering financial advice or assistance.
 Discovery, Detector, Locator, Tracer, Spotter, Tracker, Finder, etc – prospective clients are immediately under the impression that these companies focus primarily on loan sourcing.

 This could be construed as an attempt to mislead consumers, which is prohibited under sections 29 and 41 of the CPA.

 As in the case of bundling services, such as Loan Finder SA’s 4-in-1 plan, this may be a huge contributing factor to the confusion of clients.
 This plan is what you’re signing up for, wittingly or no.

 The majority of these unhappy clients are inadvertently signing up for a service they didn’t want.
 None of these services are available separately, or at their own separate costs.
 This, too, is prohibited in the CPA under section 13 (C).

-Any effort to contact Loan Finder SA directly was unsuccessful.
-We phoned the number on their website which led to customer care.
+Any effort to contact Loan Finder SA directly at the time was unsuccessful.
+We phoned the number on their website, which led to customer care.
 Customer care insisted that they do not have any management or supervisor available for us to speak to.

 That must be nice.